AFE Survivor Katy

 I was in kidney failure and required daily dialysis.
 My body was not producing any urine and I was incredibly swollen from all the fluid my body was holding on to.
 I never saw myself in a mirror, but my limbs and hands were unrecognizable.
 My nurses would take my weight and write it on a white board in kilograms.
 One day, I used my phone to do the conversion to pounds and discovered that I was 62 pounds heavier than I was when I was admitted to the hospital.
 I’m not sure I understood the seriousness of that at the time.
 I was constantly being poked and prodded with needles.
 I never felt them despite rarely using my pain medication.
 I was numb, seemingly in shock.
 I felt nothing.
 I eventually had a central line placed in my neck for my dialysis port.
 Dialysis took hours, and oddly, during this time, I felt most at peace.

 I didn’t speak to anyone, I was very withdrawn.
 I didn’t ask about myself, any of my children, and I was reluctant to see my new daughter.
-I have also come to understand that I was terrified for myself and my health.
-I was afraid to become attached to her as I was realizing I wasn’t out of the woods yet.
+Through therapy I have learned that I was afraid to become attached to her as I was realizing I wasn’t out of the woods yet.
 The guilt I feel about certain things will always be with me, even though I understand the cause and know what I was feeling was appropriate for the circumstances.
 I never wanted to talk to my older children on the phone.
 I don’t like admitting that, but it was true.
 They were so little, so scared, and so sad, and always asked when I was coming home.
 I would feel so frustrated by those calls, because I couldn’t answer them, I was afraid to answer them, and have it be a lie.
 I didn’t know if I was ever going home.
-That was the truth.

 At this time, I’d been in the hospital for two weeks.
 Things were looking up after that third operation and the decision was made to move me up to maternity to spend time with my baby and husband.
 We made arrangements for my two older children to come to visit the next day and see me and meet their new baby sister.
 I was transported late at night, and for a brief time, I felt normal again.
-I was so happy to be at the place I was meant to be the day of her birth and so happy to have my husband there and my two other children coming to see me.
+I was so happy to have my husband there and my two other children coming to see me.
 The next day, my kind nurse offered to help me shower and wash my hair.

 I was unable to walk as my muscles had completely atrophied in the two weeks I’d been there.
-I was a healthy person and it still amazes me how quickly I lost all my muscles and strength.
 After my shampoo, I began to complain that I felt short of breath.
-I knew that I’d been suffering from anxiety from all I’d been through, and I blamed the weight on my chest, and breathlessness on that.
 My nurse felt that I’d over done it with the shampoo as it had required me moving on my bed quite a bit.

 But, once again, I knew something was terribly wrong.
-I just knew it.
 The shortness of breath began to get worse just as my children arrived to see me.
 I’d been so excited to see them, but felt myself getting so fearful and upset, and I couldn’t enjoy the time.
 I couldn’t breathe.
 I felt like a weight was on my chest and just felt so out of breath.
 I had to ask my mom to take them home after just 45 short minutes with them, I was so sad.
 Just as they left, I was rushed away for a CT scan.
 I was so terrified laying there in that machine.
 I couldn’t breathe and was being instructed to do different breathing techniques and movements.
-I was so afraid to be alone, I knew I was dying.
-Again.

 I was once again intubated, returned to the ICU, and placed in a coma for three full days while I underwent constant dialysis to remove some of the fluid my body was holding on to.
 Upon waking up, I learned that I was diagnosed with Post-Partum Cardiomyopathy (PPCM).
 PPCM can happen in during the last trimester or up to 5 months after delivery and happens in about 1 out of every 3000 to 4000 births.
 The discovery of the clot, and the respiratory arrest may have saved my life or at least saved me from going through yet another traumatic event.

-I was now in heart failure.
 I remained in the ICU for another week while being monitored, cared for, and now being treated by a cardiology team.
-As strange as it sounds, I wanted to remain in the ICU for the duration of my stay.
-Each time I left, something happened to me.
-I came to love my team of nurses there and felt so safe in their care.
-After another week I was been told that I needed to move to the Heart Failure unit and I was terrified about that.
+After another week I was been told that I needed to move to the Heart Failure unit.
 The night before I was moved, I required constant emotional care from one of the nurses who was on that evening.
 I was absolutely terrified to leave, I was living in fear that I would be unable to breathe again and would not lay flat.
 She sat with me while I cried and held my hand offering me support.
 I was so fearful, but didn’t even understand that my heart’s Ejection Fraction was currently functioning at 20-25%, normal is greater than or equal to 55%.
 No one knew if it would return to normal or if I was going to be living with permanent heart failure.
 On a positive note, my kidney function had just begun to return, and I was slowly producing urine.
 This was amazing progress and I no longer required dialysis.

 At this pointed I’d been in the hospital for three weeks.
 It was decided that my daughter needed to go home.
 I wasn’t able going to be able to see her any longer, because the Heart Failure Unit was in a different building.
 It was incredible that she and my husband had been able to stay there for three weeks.
 The amazing maternity nurses caring for and loving her because her mommy couldn’t.
 They bought her clothes, did her hair, they were incredible.
 Our families were able to go and see her and snuggle her too.

-So, my husband got her dressed in outfit I’d so carefully selected for her weeks before, and got her all ready to go home, alone.
+My husband was so incredible during this entire ordeal.
+He was my rock, my advocate.
+I cannot imagine what his thoughts were like when he was alone.
+And now, he had to take our daughter home alone.
+He dressed her in outfit we’d so carefully selected for her weeks before, and got her all ready to go home.
 He had to make that long drive home with a crying newborn, without anyone there in the backseat, reassuring him that she was ok, still breathing, and doing fine.
-It’s still so heartbreaking to me that I missed that homecoming.
+It’s still so painful that I missed that homecoming, missed her first month of life.
 I missed my older children squealing with delight as she was brought through the door.
 He gave her first bath, and spent her first night at home alone in her room still unsure about what the future held.
 He did it all with strength and grace, and confidence.

 That same day, I was transferred by ambulance to the Heart Failure unit.
 I remember sitting in my bed and watching people walking outside, thinking, “how can they just be so normal, just going about their day, while I am in here?”
 I’d just started watching TV and would see pregnant women and felt such a fear for them.
 They had no clue that this could happen to them.
 I didn’t know.
 I’d never heard of an AFE.

 I remained in this unit for another week and while my heart function had only improved slightly, my overall health had vastly improved.
 I was walking on my own, completing physical therapy, so it was determined that I should be discharged.
-Of course, I wanted to go home, but I was terrified to be away from the hospital, terrified of going into respiratory arrest again.
-Terrified I was going to die.
+Of course, I wanted to go home, but I was terrified to be away from the hospital.

-After nearly a month, I returned home to all my babies and my beloved dog.
+After 24 days, I returned home to my husband, my three children and my beloved dog.
 I was weak, afraid, and requiring daily visiting nurses, but I was finally home.
 I could not walk up my stairs without assistance, and could only do them once a day.
-So, I had to plan my day so I could be upstairs to help with bedtime routines, I’d missed that time so much.
 I would not lay flat in bed, I was afraid I would stop breathing.
 Sleeping was difficult for me.
 I was on a restrictive diet due to my heart failure and also due to being on a blood thinner while the clot on my lungs dissolved.

 Miraculously, within weeks, I was back to driving my kids in carpool, caring for my new daughter on my own, shopping, and visiting with friends.
 It was crucial for me to start acting normally and for me to appear normal to my older children so that they knew I was back.
 Driving was a big part of that.
 It meant Mommy was healthy.
-A friend gave me a gift card for a coffee shop and going through that drive thru was such a huge moment for me.
-It’s been four years and I have a clean bill of health.
 I will be on preventative blood pressure medication for life, but my heart function has completely returned to normal.
-I am a miracle.
-I read other women’s stories of their AFEs and am often stunned that I am so healthy.
-So many are not.
-So many die.
-So many babies die.

-I survived it all.
 I wear my physical scars proudly.
 I continue to work on the emotional scars.
-I will be haunted by it forever.
 I will always feel sadness that I missed out on my baby’s first month of life and that I won’t experience that happy, peaceful time again.
 I am a changed person, there is no doubt.
-After about nine months of being home, Post-Traumatic Stress Disorder (PTSD) began to rear its ugly head.
-I completely EMDR therapy for that and am so grateful for that experience.
-But I will always be affected.
-I try to separate thinking of my daughter’s birthday as the day I almost lost my life.
-It’s her day, and my miracle day, but it never ceases to amaze me that during this time, so many memories are triggered by lights, smells, or sounds.

 I am in awe at how my husband handled everything.
 Balancing a very ill wife, a newborn baby, two children at home an hour away, and a job he wasn’t at.
 The fear, the stress, I don’t know how he did it.
 I know that I was the sick one, but I often say that it was he, and our families that took the brunt of the after effects of the AFE.
 I also marvel at how both of our families came together to support both of us.
 Our children were cared for in our own home, their little routines and structure unchanged.
 Their safe worlds remained so, all the while everyone around them was managing a constant state of chaos.
 Our parents, siblings, their spouses, and our extended families and friends, did so much for us emotionally as well helping with the children, housework, visiting our baby, anything we needed.
 We never even had to ask.
 We are so grateful for everything they did for us and it will never be forgotten.